tsender/bacre_2D/README.md

         ```
 4. Run the ROS autonomy stacks (we will use version v2 in this example)
     - A few things to keep in mind:
         1. Each autonomy stack should be run inside its OWN docker container using its OWN set of dedicated CPU cores.
 No two autonomy stacks should be using the same CPU cores.
-In our experience, allowing all the autonomy stacks to run on any available CPU core created problems due to the large overhead with the current ROS2 execution model.
+In our experience, allowing all the autonomy stacks to run on any available CPU core created problems due to the large overhead associated with the poorly designed ROS2 execution model.
 Consequently, all node callbacks experienced a dramatic slow down and did not execute at the proper rates.
-Giving each autonomy stack its own set of physical CPU cores removed this problem and also allows for greater consistency across simulations.
+Giving each autonomy stack its own set of physical CPU cores removes this problem and also allows for greater consistency across simulations.
-        2. All vehicle nodes need to know which computer they are running on relative to where the BACRE node (the controlling AutoSceneGenClient node) is running.
+        2. All vehicle nodes need to know which computer they are running on relative to where the controlling AutoSceneGenClient node (in this case, the BACRE node) is running.
     - Running an autonomy stack associated with ID \<wid\> on the same computer as the BACRE node:
         - Make a docker container, source the ROS overlay, and run
             ```